Page 2 – Life in New Zealand

 The demand for Samoan labour came principally from New Zealand’s cities.
 By the 1960s, well-established migration chains linked migrants from the rural villages of Samoa to the suburbs of Auckland, Wellington and Christchurch.
 Most arrived without much capital, and were initially dependent on rental housing.
 Later, as they took advantage of the many state-provided incentives to home ownership, communities grew on the fringes of the cities.

-By 2001, two in three Samoan New Zealanders lived in the Auckland region; the next largest population was in Wellington, with Christchurch following.
-Almost one in three lived in Manukau City, south of Auckland, where over a quarter of the total population were Pacific Islanders.
-Auckland became the Polynesian capital of the world and the showplace of Pacific culture.
+In 2013, two in three Samoan New Zealanders lived in the Auckland region; the next largest population was in Wellington, with Christchurch following.
+One in three lived in the Manukau ward, south of Auckland.
+Auckland was the Polynesian capital of the world and the showplace of Pacific culture.

 The Samoan church in New Zealand